jdcloudcom/en/documentation/Finance/Payment/B2B-Payment-Operation-Guide/The-Steps-Of-Online-Banking-Payment-In-BOC.md

 Contact information of Bank of China: nationwide unified customer service telephone (95566) or access website of Bank of China: http://www.boc.cn/

 ### Payment Operations
-When paying, select payment method of “Enterprise Online Banking Payment”, select “Bank of China” to submit payment application.
+When paying, select payment method of "Enterprise Online Banking Payment", select "Bank of China" to submit payment application.

 Special reminder: please insert enterprise online banking UKEY of Bank of China before submitting payment application, and ensure that relevant plug-ins and drivers have been installed